hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 2. In the intervention group, participants who want to increase or decrease a trait see their desired changes.
 These changes are on the traits they want to change.

 3. Observers only see increases for participants who want to increase a trait, but do not see decreases for those who want to decrease a trait.
-Further analysis shows that observers only see significant increase in conscientiousness.
+Further analysis shows that observers only see a significant increase in conscientiousness.

 4. When traits are measured by self-reports, they do not change 3 months after the end of the intervention among participants who want an increase on a trait whereas they witness another decrease among participants who want a decrease on a trait.
-Further analysis shows that participants who want a decrease in neuroticism showed another significant decrease after then end of the intervention wherease participants who want a decrease in openness showed a significant increase in openness.
+Further analysis shows that participants who want a decrease in neuroticism showed another significant decrease after the end of the intervention whereas participants who want a decrease in openness showed a significant increase in openness.

    When traits are gauged by observers, they increase 3 months after the end of the intervention among participants who want an increase on a trait.
-Traits maintain for participants who want a decrease.
-Further analysis shows that only participants who want an increase in openness show a significant increase in openness after then end of the intervention.
+Traits are maintained for participants who want a decrease.
+Further analysis shows that only participants who want an increase in openness show a significant increase in openness after the end of the intervention.
 All other participants do not show significant changes.

 ### Discussions